 During the year ended December 31, 2024, the Company recorded measurement period adjustments to increase the cash consideration by \$12.8 thousand, to decrease the accounts receivable by \$0.2 million, increase the accrued liabilities by \$0.9 million due to additional payroll taxes identified, to decrease the non-current income tax liabilities by \$1.8 million due to the change of pre-acquisition tax exposures subsequent to the acquisition.
 As a result of the adjusted acquisition-date fair value of cash consideration, assets acquired and liabilities assumed, the Company recorded a decrease of \$0.7 million to the goodwill recognized.
 The measurement period adjustments were recorded in the consolidated financial statements as of and for the year ended December 31, 2024 and were made to reflect facts and circumstances that existed as of the Amelia Acquisition Date.
 In addition to the measurement period adjustments, the Company also recorded adjustments to correct certain errors in the preliminary purchase price allocation that existed as of the acquisition date during the year ended December 31, 2024, which decreased the contingent earnout consideration by \$5.3 million, decreased the accounts payable by \$3.7 million, decreased the accrued liabilities by \$1.2 million, increased deferred revenue by \$0.3 million and increased the deferred tax liabilities by \$0.7 million.
-As a result of the adjusted acquisition date through september 30, 2024, which would have been recorded in change in fair value of contingent acquisition tate through September 30, 2024, which would have been recorded in change in fair value of contingent acquisition liabilities in the consolidated statements of operations and comprehensive loss.
+As a result of the adjusted acquisition-date fair value of contingent earnout consideration recognized and liabilities assumed, the Company recorded a decrease of \$9.3 million to the goodwill recognized.
+The identified error related to the contingent earnout consideration had an immaterial impact to the change in fair value from the acquisition date through September 30, 2024, which would have been recorded in change in fair value of contingent acquisition liabilities in the consolidated statements of operations and comprehensive loss.